w3c/wai-curricula/intro.md

 Explain the relationships between accessibility, usability, and inclusion, and how these are best addressed together using a user-centered design process.
 Explain that accessibility and disability is part of the broader umbrella of diversity and inclusion, which is increasingly recognized as a business factor by many organizations internationally.
 Emphasize the need for an inclusive mindset and for leadership in management.

-**Tip**: Underline that everybody in the team needs to be involved in accessibility, from managerial staff to technical people in charge of designing, developing or creating content.
+**Tip**: Underline that everybody in the team needs to be involved in accessibility, from managerial staff to technical people in charge of designing, developing, or creating content.

 ##### Learning outcomes

-* Understanding the similarities and differences between accessibility, usability and inclusion.
+* Understanding the similarities and differences between accessibility, usability, and inclusion.
 * Getting acquainted that, even when these three terms often overlap, accessibility is needed to ensure web access for all.
 * Acknowledging that it is necessary to involve managerial staff and decision makers so that accessibility becomes an intrinsic part of the daily work in web design and development.